Henry Travers

-Travers John Heagerty (5 March 1874 – 18 October 1965), known professionally as Henry Travers, was an English film and stage character actor.
-His best known role was the guardian angel Clarence Odbody in the 1946 film It's a Wonderful Life.
+Travers John Heagerty (5 March 1874 – 18 October 1965), known professionally as Henry Travers, was an English film and stage character actor who specialised in portraying slightly bumbling but amiable and likeable older men.
+His best known role to today's audiences was the guardian angel Clarence Odbody in the 1946 film It's a Wonderful Life.
 He also received an Academy Award nomination for his supporting role in Mrs. Miniver (1942).
-Travers specialized in portraying slightly bumbling but friendly and lovable older men.
+Other notable films include The Invisible Man (1933), Dark Victory (1939), and High Sierra (1941).

 Early life

-Travers was born in Prudhoe, Northumberland, and was the son of Daniel Heagerty, a doctor originally from Ireland, and Ellen Gillman Hornibrook.
-His mother was a native of County Cork, Ireland, and was previously married to William H. Belcher, a merchant seaman.
+Travers was born in Prudhoe, Northumberland, and was the son of Daniel Heagerty, a doctor originally from Ireland, and Ellen Gillman Hornibrook, also a native of Ireland (County Cork).
+She was previously married to William H. Belcher, a merchant seaman.
 He died in 1869.
 Travers had a half-brother, Samuel William Belcher, by his mother's previous marriage.
-He also had another brother, Daniel George Belsaigne Heagerty, and a sister, Mary Sophia Maude Heagerty.
+He had a brother, Daniel George Belsaigne Heagerty, and a sister, Mary Sophia Maude Heagerty.
 Travers grew up in Berwick-upon-Tweed, and many biographies wrongly report him as being born there.

 The Travers family lived in Prudhoe for a couple of years before moving from Woodburn, on the A68 road near Corsenside, Northumberland, in about 1866, to Tweedmouth, Berwick-upon-Tweed, in about 1876.
 Initially, he trained as an architect at Berwick, before taking to the stage under the name Henry Travers.